Lorti/manu.ninja/_drafts/2015-12-22-currentcolor-for-fills-and-strokes-with-grunt-svg-symbols.md

 title:  Current Color for Fills and Strokes
 date:   2015-12-22
 categories: coding
 summary: Several people have given me feedback on my <code>grunt-svg-symbols</code> plugin.
-They  especially liked the idea of changing color values to <code>currentColor</code>.
+They especially liked the idea of changing color values to <code>currentColor</code>, so that the icons inherit the text color.
 Therefore the updated plugin has an option to automatically replace the values of all <code>fill</code> and <code>stroke</code> attributes for you.
 ---

 Several people have given me feedback on my `grunt-svg-symbols` plugin.
-They  especially liked the idea of changing color values to `currentColor`.
+They especially liked the idea of changing color values to `currentColor`, so that the icons inherit the text color.
 Therefore the updated [plugin](https://www.npmjs.com/package/grunt-svg-symbols) has an option to automatically replace the values of all `fill` and `stroke` attributes for you.

 ~~~ js
 grunt.initConfig({